 Address: 30 Hudson Yards

 I remember vividly the construction of Hudson Yards being built when I would take the ferry to commute to my office job in Weehawken.
 I basically watched NYC’s “little Dubai” grow up (quite literally).
-Since its completion, The Edge famously opened up in March 2020, only to be shut down a couple of days after due to the shelter-in-place during the COVID-19 pandemic.
+Since its completion, Edge famously opened up in March 2020, only to be shut down a couple of days later due to the shelter-in-place during the COVID-19 pandemic.
 It has since re-opened, with crowds seemingly bursting at the seams.

 Address: 1 Vanderbilt Ave